Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Method

 \subsection{Overall Framework}

-Our final loss function is the sum of the original DDPM loss and our contrastive losses: \begin{small}

-\end{small}where $\mathcal{L}_{ddpm}$ is a standard mse loss for matching the estimated noise item with the ground-truth noise item, same as in DDPM~\cite{ddpm}. ~$\alpha$ and $\gamma$ are the hyper-parameters for our InfoNCE loss and MSE loss.
+Our final loss function $\mathcal{L}$ is the sum of the standard DDPM~\cite{ddpm} loss $\mathcal{L}_{ddpm}$ and our contrastive conditional-unconditional alignment loss $\mathcal{L}_{ccua}$: where ~$\alpha$ and $\gamma$ are the hyper-parameters for our unsupervised contrastive loss and alignment loss.
 The overall algorithm framework is shown as Algorithm~\ref{diffclr_algo}.
-In classifier-free guidance (CFG), the class labels $\mathbf{c}$ are randomly dropped by a specific probability $p_{uncond}$.
-In our setting, we keep the $p_{uncond}=10\%$, same as~\citep{cbdm}.
 The parameters of the noise estimation network $\epsilon_\theta$ are updated by the gradient of the final loss $\nabla_\theta\mathcal{L}$ as in Eq.~\ref{eq:final loss}.